sjteresi/Blueberry_Network_Rewiring/README.md

 - `filter_orthologs.py`: Master code file for executing and filtering gene orthology data.
 Creates an ortholog table by merging a set of syntelogs (SynMap) and a set of homologs (BLAST).
 	- Inputs: raw syntelog data from SynMap (see SynMap Methods), raw homolog data from BLAST (see BLAST Methods.)
 	- Outputs: An ortholog table.
 Created so that each blueberry gene can have only 1 Arabidopsis gene match, and Arabidopsis genes can be repeated in this table (non-unique to each match).
-- `import_homologs.py`: Imports the homolog data from the raw file and manages data filtration.
-Helper file of `filter_orthologs.py`.
+- `import_homologs.py`: Helper file of `filter_orthologs.py`.
+Imports the homolog data from the raw file and manages data filtration.
-- `import_syntelogs.py`: Imports syntelog data from the raw file and manages data filtration.
-Helper file of `filter_orthologs.py`.
+- `import_syntelogs.py`: Helper file of `filter_orthologs.py`.Imports syntelog data from the raw file and manages data filtration.
-- `merge_homo_synt`: Merges the sets of homologs and syntelogs.
-Helper file of `filter_orthologs.py`.
+- `merge_homo_synt.py`: Helper file of `filter_orthologs.py`.
+Merges the sets of homologs and syntelogs.
 Prioritizes results from synteny over results from simple homology.
 - `blastall.sb`: BASH file that runs the BLAST search on the computing cluster.

 ## FPKM and TPM Evaluation: